Because no-one remembers a faceless brand.

 I think this is a great option for creating a community.
 It’s simple and intuitive.
 Mighty Networks have a real niche in supporting online courses – this is a great addition to a community platform.

 One slight negative I discovered was the sign in process, I have no doubt this will annoy community members too.
 After leaving the platform I tried to sign back in.
 I had to add my email address and then go to my email account to click on a link to sign back in.
-Felt a bit like I was being punished for leaving, my advice – just don’t leave!
+Felt a bit like I was being punished for leaving.
+My advice – just don’t leave!

 My first impression of Circle was that it felt a bit complicated.
 I was immediately hit with a lot of information and a video telling me to get started in 25 minutes – um, no thank you!
 I don’t wish to take 25 minutes to get started with anything.

 However, after the initial impression, I began to really like Circle.
 I was easily able to create a post.
-They have added in the option to add a cover image which I think is a great touch.
+They have added in the ability to add a cover image which I think is a great touch.
 There are options from Unsplash, or you can upload your own.

 With Circle you can upload a previously recorded video.
 I uploaded the same .MOV 100MB video and was significantly quicker than Mighty Networks and you can download it afterwards.
 You’re then able to respond to the video with text or a prerecorded video of your own.
 I think they missed a trick here as it would be amazing if you could respond without having to leave, record, and upload.